 Photograph courtesy of Sidney L. Gold & Associates, P.C.

-Published (and copyrighted) in Suburban Life Magazine, May 2018.
+Published (and copyrighted) in Suburban Life magazine, December 2018.